Heinrich-Kuhn/netronome-ivg-scripts/README.md

 >They can also be run manually from the IVG directory.

->The test results will be stored on the device executing the script.
+>The test results will be stored in /root/IVG/aovs_2.6B on the device executing the script.

 ##### Test Case 11 - KOVS test
 >Before executing test case 11, run option k) to install and configure KOVS.